michael-donat/php-vfs/README.md

 Very simple filesystem emulating PHP stream wrapper for use in unit testing with PHPUnit, PHPSpec or any other testing framework.
-It offers means to test methods interacting with real filesystem without creating temporary directories or file fixtures.
+It offers means to test methods interacting with real filesystem without creating temportary directories or file fixtures.

 Released under a GPL3+ licence.